Sheepshead Bay station: History

 On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
 At the same time, the line's former track connections to the Fulton Street Elevated were severed.
 Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 In April 1931, as part of project to extend the station platforms, a new entrance opened at Voorhies Avenue.

 It was renovated by New York City Transit’s in-house maintenance-of-way forces in 1997-1998.

 In December 2008, a wooden pedestrian bridge was built above the express tracks that connected the two platforms near the north end of this station.
 This was for passengers wishing to transfer between directions during reconstruction of Avenue U and Neck Road.
 The bridge was removed in September 2010.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Sheepshead Bay station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Sheepshead Bay.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
 Construction of the elevators began in August 2023.
+The elevators opened in February 2026.